flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 External GPS-MAG can be connected to FlytPOD through the connector provided on the side.

 * FlytPOD - FlytPOD comes with GPS-MAG 1 port.
 GPS-MAG sensor can be connected to this port to achieve a stable flight.
 * FlytPOD PRO - FlytPOD PRO comes with GPS-MAG 1 as it's primary port and GPS-MAG 2.
 Upto two GPS-MAG sensors can be connected.
 This offers a fail safe mechanism for reliable navigation.

-..
-Default port available for this is GPS-MAG 1 in FlytPOD.
-Use of a Standoff is recommended in order to avoid interference.
-Make sure to mount it in such a way that FlytPOD heading is aligned with the GPS-MAG board heading.

-.. .. attention:: FlytPOD PRO comes with two GPS-MAG ports.
-This offers a fail safe mechanism for reliable navigation.

- .. .. note:: * Of the two ports provided, GPS-MAG 1 must be used for connecting external GPS-MAG as GPS-MAG 2 is reserved for future development.

 .. figure:: /_static/Images/Gpsmag.png
  :align: center